-There were no additions to capital assets in the first three quarters of 2018.
+During the year ended December 31, 2018, \$1,175,000 in additions were capitalized in relation to additional costs estimated to decommission the Wynyard Potash Project.
+These additions were subsequently impaired.
+There were no other additions to capital assets in 2018.
 The decrease in capital assets is a result of depreciation expenses of \$49,000 recognized the first three quarters of 2018.